 (Annette Taylor : I worked in the Bakery an store for Mrs. Kelly in 1953.
 I would have been 13 years old.
 At that time, Frank Sweet was still doing the baking and I loved being in the kitchen, scraping and greasing bread pans and baking sheets.
 I loved watching him make chelsea buns.
 The smells were wonderful.
 Mrs. Kelly had me work in the front of the store as well where I measured and priced white and brown sugar, whole wheat and white flour and all other baking staples.
 Everything was sold in bulk and measured into brown paper bags.
 What an experience.
 I loved my job and I think it instilled a love for baking that I have to this day."

 Late in 1953, the bake shop was sold to Charles Kelly (1896-1950) who, along with Claude Reginald Nichol (1916-1978) and his wife Helen Madeline Kelly (1917-2000) operated the bake shop until 1959.

-In 1959, the Kelly Bake Shop was purchased by the Cassidy Furniture and Funeral Services of Tweed.
-In 1973, Thomas Cassidy added a large cement block, two level structure at the rear of the existing red brick building and later vinyl sided the whole structure.
+In 1959, the Kelly Bake Shop was purchased by the Cassidy Furniture and Funeral Services of Tweed who had set up shop in Mr. Noonan's furniture store next to the TD Bank.
+In November of 1972, Thomas Cassidy added a large cement block, two level structure at the rear of the existing red brick building and later vinyl sided the whole structure.
 The new funeral service addition was opened on April 17, 1974, with the preparation room and storage facilities in the basement..

 In 2001, Peter and Kym Donohue of Arden opened Gumbo Soup and Antique Furniture second hand store.